apolloagriculture/vulpix/lib/README.md

 > an image processing library

 Vulpix is a tiny wrapper over [image magick](https://imagemagick.org/) using [magick_rust](https://crates.io/crates/magick_rust) wrapper.
-It allows you process images quickly for regular tasks, like cropping, sharepenimg, brightening, chnaging formats easily.
+It allows you process images quickly for regular tasks, like cropping, sharpening, brightening, changing formats easily.
 It also supports cropping on face.
 A usage of this library can be found [here](https://github.com/apolloagriculture/vulpix), where vulpix is used to securely serve images from aws s3 and process them.

 ## installation